SpenceKonde/DxCore/megaavr/extras/Ref_Serial.md

 * "Swap Level"  - The swap level is the logical number of the pinset - the default mapping is always 0, swap level n is the option named as ALTn in the datasheet.
 Microchip has never articulated any policy of keeping pinsets consistent between parts and on future parts but all indications are that they intend to keep pinsets consistent, and only add new ones.
 The mux codes are, however, not treated with the same level of respect - it's likely that the D

 For example, TX = PC4, RX = PC5, XCK = PC6, XDIR = PC7 is pinset 1 for USART1.
-Its swap level is 1, and its mux code is is 0x04 (on DA/DB parts - it will presumably be 0x08 on the EA-series, assuming it stays like the product brief describes, with the DD-series mux options).
+It's swap level is 1, and it's mux code is is 0x04 (on DA/DB parts - it will presumably be 0x08 on the EA-series, assuming it stays like the product brief describes, with the DD-series mux options).

 ## Serial in DxCore and megaTinyCore
 We have tweaked the Serial classes for greater flexibility, efficiency, and performance.